 Wayfinders is a collaborative learning environment in the making.
-At the heart of this initiative is a critical realist pursuit of traction on reality, a kind of seeing and hearing and grasping that enables intentional being and living: an interdisciplinary project that will serve as the curriculum for a life-skills course for adult learners.
+At the heart of this initiative is a critical realist pursuit of traction on reality, a kind of seeing and hearing and grasping that enables intentional being and living.

 Traction on reality The project is comprehensive in scope and ongoing.
 The vision is to develop a sort of map of reality, exploring and enabling possibilities in human understanding and human being.
 What's emerging is a dynamic and systematic phenomenology of life.
 Dynamic because it remains open, always subject to revision to make room for new data and new insights.
 Systematic because it makes sense of the whole by differentiating its parts to discern how it all coheres.
 A phenomenology of life because it explores reality from within, experientially, and comprehensively.
 The point is to make sense of life, all of life, for the sake of human flourishing.
 A wayfinding collaborative Given the nature and scope of this undertaking, Wayfinders is meant to be a collaborative project.
 Exactly what that would look like depends on the shape it takes as it continues to develop.
 So far it's been the work of one observer and learner coming from the Christian tradition, initially just trying to find my way in the world: What sort of world is this, and what sort of world should it be, given that we tend to disagree on these very questions I'm asking?